akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 opts = {
   metadata: 'metadata_example', # String | Metadata about the key
+  tag: 'tag_example', # String | List of the tags attached to this key.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2
   split_level: 'split_level_example', # String | The number of fragments that the item will be split into (not includes customer fragment)
   customer_frg_id: 'customer_frg_id_example' # String | The customer fragment ID that will be used to create the key (if empty, the key will be created independently of a customer fragment)
 }